TrenchBoot/documentation/documentation/Glossary.md

 Assured reliance on the properties, ability, strength, or truth of an entity.

 #### Trust Anchor:
-The result of a RoT mechanism that is fact being relied upon to assert correctness, e.g. trustworthiness
+The result of a Root of Trust mechanism that is a fact being relied upon to assert correctness, e.g. trustworthiness.

 #### Trust Boundary:
-A demarcation that identifies a subset of entities as those that a trustor has explicitly or implicitly established as trustworthy
+A demarcation that identifies a subset of entities as those that a trustor has explicitly or implicitly established as trustworthy.

 #### Trustee:
-An entity that is trusted by another entity
+An entity that is trusted by another entity.

 #### Trustor:
-An entity that establishes a degree of trust of another entity
+An entity that establishes a degree of trust of another entity.